 Why your business should get an EV SSL Certificate – Conclusion

 Extended Validation certificates will always divide opinions.
 Many will question their efficiency, especially in the wake of Chrome’s and Firefox’s latest decision to remove the green address bar.
-And, while on these browsers you now have to inspect the certificate to see the official company name, other browsers are still displaying the usual green bar.
+And, while now users have to inspect the certificate to see the official company name, this important information is just one click away.

 Regardless of this controversial decision, the EV SSL certificate continues to provide the highest level of customer trust, and prevent ongoing phishing attacks. all while remaining the best indicator of an authentic business operating in good faith.